Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Overview of Oregon Taxes

 Oregon has a progressive income tax that ranks among the highest in the nation.
-The average effective property tax rate is about average, though, ranking as the 26th-highest rate in the country.
+The average effective property tax rate is just below average, however, ranking 25th in the country.
 Oregon has no sales tax.

 Enter your financial details to calculate your taxes